gitter-lab/ml4bio/README.md

 `ml4bio_conda.sh` is a bash shell script for Linux and Mac OS, but it has not been tested.

 ## Third party materials
-The icons in the `icons` directory were downloaded from http://thenounproject.com under the Creative Commons license.
+The icons in the `ml4bio/icons` directory were downloaded from http://thenounproject.com under the Creative Commons license.
 Instructions on how to give credit to the creators: [link](https://thenounproject.zendesk.com/hc/en-us/articles/200509928-How-do-I-give-creators-credit-in-my-work-)

 Add this attribution where appropriate: